 Edge and SimpleLine wall systems have ship-lap joints to create the expressed groove at the joint and continue the regular expressed groove appearance on the external face of the Edge sheets.
 The sheets are easily fixed to timber or steel frames using common fasteners.
-Panels can be either installed by DIRECT FIXED to the framing or installed with a ventilated and drained CAVITY, depending on the degree of weather resistance required.
-The cavity system provides a beneficial path for airflow, ventilation and drainage.
+Panels can be either installed by DIRECT FIXED to the framing or installed with a ventilated and drained CAVITY, depending on the degree of weather resistance required based on risk.
+The cavity system provides a beneficial path for airflow, ventilation, and drainage.
+Refer to the 'Weatherproofing' section of the Cemintel Facades and Cladding - Design Guide and NCC 2022 for information on system selection and Weatherproofing Risk Factors.